Welcome to the first of a multi-part series:

-Naturally, there are a couple *recommended* configurations which are my personal favorites:
+Naturally, there are a couple *recommended* configurations which are my personal favourites:

 The VGAplus256 w/Quickstart combination

 Otherwise known as the Pocket Mini Computer Kit, it features a lot of bang for the buck with dual mode VGA output capable either 64 or 256 color output depending on it's configuration.
 Stereo right/left channel audio, PC keyboard input, IR port, a Wii Classic Controller/Nunchuck port, as well as plenty of I/O connections for those who want experiment with adding/adapting other unusual or retro gaming controls.
 This is the board you'll see used in many examples.
-To get the most from this material this kit is highly recommended.
+This kit was replaced by the Propeller Experimenter's Kit in 2014. (see above paragraph)